 Law Firm Expertise and Shareholder Wealth

 This paper examines the impact of law firm expertise on bidder and target shareholder wealth gains during mergers and acquisitions.
-After controlling for endogeneity in the matching between the mandating firm (bidder or target firm) and the law firm, we find that top-tier law firms increase the wealth of bidder shareholders by an average of 0.98% ($15.09 million), but not that of target firm shareholders.
-Interestingly, we also find no evidence that the reputation of the investment bank that neither advises the bidder nor the target firm is related to shareholder wealth gains.
-Our findings are consistent with Krishnan and Masulis (2013), and suggest that top-tier lawyers are effective “transaction cost engineers.”
-They create value for their clients by structuring deals to minimize transaction and regulatory costs, and by achieving a higher completion probability.
+After controlling for endogeneity in the matching between the mandating firm (bidder or target firm) and the law firm, we find that top-tier law firms increase the wealth of bidder shareholders by an average of 2.00% ($30.80 million) to 3.07% ($47.28 million), but not that of target firm shareholders.
+Interestingly, we find no evidence that the reputation of the investment bank is related to bidder or target shareholder wealth gains.
+Our findings suggest that top-tier lawyers are effective “transaction cost engineers.”
+They create value for their clients by structuring deals to minimize transaction and regulatory costs.

 Keywords: Acquisition, Legal Advisory, Law Firm, M&A, Merger Clause, Takeover Premium